AlexMourao19/AlexMourao19/README.md

 # 👋 Hi, I’m Alexandre Mourão

+## 📂 Repository Overview
+This repository is a collection of the different projects I've worked on throughout my journey, both academically and in my spare time.
+The projects presented here cover a variety of areas, including software development, electrical engineering and machine learning.

 ## 📝 About Me
 🎓 I’m a recent graduate in Electrical and Computer Engineering with a passion for software development and machine learning.
 Throughout my academic journey, I’ve honed my skills in languages such as Python, Java, and C++.